tijsboussier/blog/_posts/2024-11-27-Beyond-Time-for-Stories-Like-These.md

  - Books
 ---

-<div class="infobox">2024 was a good reading year.
+<p class="infobox">2024 was a good reading year.
 I read 27 books and counting, which is more than I achieved in quite a number of years.
 Now ranking books is a fool's errand and I'm not even going to try.
 That said, there are books that struck a chord with me more than others, mostly in good ways, some in bad.
 For the next few weeks, as a way to kick-start this spanking new blog, I've chosen to highlight a few of them.
-This is my 2024: A Reading Year in Review series.</div>
+This is my 2024: A Reading Year in Review series.</p>

 As I was making my way through *The Ten Thousand Doors of January* by Alix E. Harrow recently, I couldn't help but be reminded of *Babel, or the Necessity of Violence* by R.F.
 Kuang, which I'd read a few months prior.
 This makes sense, I feel; the two bear some striking similarities.
 But there's also plenty that makes them stand out on their own, as works of truly creative and thoughtful speculative fiction.